latenitefilms/Metaburner/docs/how-to-use.md

 ![](static/invalid-fcpxml.png)

-The workaround is to instead export a FCPXML `v1.10` instead, then use the **Controls > Import Project via FCPXML** to bring it into Metaburner Pro.
+The workaround is to instead export a FCPXML `v1.10` instead, then use the **Controls > Import Project via FCPXML** to bring it into Metaburner.

 You can learn more about the bug on FCP Cafe [here](https://github.com/CommandPost/FCPCafe/issues/314).